8r14z/coding-interview-prep/README.md

 - in-order traversal -> O(n)

 ### 7. Counting Sort, Radix Sort, Lower Bounds for Sorting
-To sort big array with small integers
+To sort big array with small integers in linear time.

 #### Counting sort
 Sort a list of integers have value between [0, k].
 By using an empty array of k elemnts, and mark found emelements by +1 at a[i].